 The fall of the Tchou allowed Sakan leaderships to take over China.
 Under the Han, evidence shows that the Wu dynasty was mostly left intact while the Tchou and the Tsu were drastically changed.
 As we had argued, after Meru exited from Middle East, the western Tchou (Tien-Tchou) moved into the Gangetic India and established their own Magadhan Empire.
-The Tsin that took control of China after the western Tchou and the Tsu were completely destroyed along with the Hiong-wang kingdom and were replaced by the Wei and the Shu.
+The Tsin that took control of China after the western Tchou and the Tsu were completely destroyed along with the Hiong-Wang kingdom and were replaced by the Wei and the Shu.
 Scholars agreed that the Sam Kok era was the most bloody era in the history of China as each side was fighting for its own supremacy.

-- The Koshans of Southeast Asia
+- The Kushans of Southeast Asia

 As remnant of the Shang dynasty, they were surviving and spreading themselves in Southeast Asia, but were later moved to the Tien Shan range of Yunnan after making a deal with Buddha Gautama.
 Trough the conquest of king Ashoka over the Nandas, they were back in both the Gangetic India and Southeast Asia.
 Converted to Buddhism, their re-settlement was much more peaceful than the old days.
-Nevertheless, the fallen Tchou' s court was not ready to accept them as parther in the restoration of the Hiong-wang kingdom, especially that they were in close connection with the Tsi' s court of China.
+Nevertheless, the fallen Tchou's court was not ready to accept them as parther in the restoration of the Hiong-Wang kingdom, especially that they were in close connection with the Tsi's court of China.

-- The Drying of the Mekong' s Delta Region
+- The Drying of the Mekong's Delta Region

 Along with the drying of Cambodia, evidences show that the delta regions of the three rivers, the Mekong, the Menam and the Irrawadi 's delta regions also dried out.
-The inscription of Prasat Pram Lveng witnesses the Khmer's early colonization over the new-formed wetland of the Mekong Delta that was going to become Kamboja Krom (Kamboja lowland) of Prey Nokor today.
+The inscription of Prasat Pram Lveng witnesses the Khmer's early colonization over the new-formed wetland of the Mekong Delta that was going to become Kamboja Krom (Kamboja lowland) of Prey-Nokor today.